GabeScott/standard-works-vault/General Conference/1986 April - Sixteen Years as a Witness.md

 # Sixteen Years as a Witness

-*By Francis M. Gibbons - Of the First Quorum of the Seventy*
+By Elder Francis M. Gibbons - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1986 General Conference*